-Machinery or equipment, which is subject to a Condition Monitoring System, may be surveyed in line with the requirements and prerequisites described in "Machinery Condition Monitoring".
+Machinery or equipment, which is subject to a Condition Monitoring System, may be surveyed in line with the requirements and prerequisites described in "Chapter 25 - Machinery Condition Monitoring" (TL-R Z27).
 Prerequisite for this Class Renewal Survey Arrangement CM is the existence of a computerized Planned Maintenance System (PMS).
 The elements of the PMS considering the machinery components or part of them covered by Condition Monitoring are to be approved by TL.
-For more details about "Planned Maintenance Scheme (PMS)" see also IACS UR Z20.

 The Condition Monitoring System is not limited to the equipment used to determine the machinery's condition, but also in addition consists of the applied procedures and schedules for data collection and analysis.